jcmendez/wSolver/README.md

 This is where changes are made.
 I'll solve https://metzger.media/games/wordle-archive/?day=23 and chose to start with OUIJA.
-The U comes yellow, rest of words gray, so I change the code as follows
+The U comes yellow, rest of letters gray, so I change the code as follows

 ```
 let greenLettersPattern = "....."